mykle1/MMM-Clockinese/README.md

 ## MMM-Clockinese

-Analog clock with Chinese numbers
+Analog clock with Chinese numbers.
+Now works in all time zones.
+Duh!

 ## Examples